Custom Layout Design For NYC Apartments: Maximizing Aesthetic And Function

 The Design-Build Advantage

 Unlike a traditional renovation model where design and construction operate independently, a design-build approach integrates both specialties under one roof.
-This alignment creates accountability, efficiency, and consistency from the moment you close on your new apartment to the day you take the permit paperwork off your door.
+This alignment creates accountability, efficiency, and consistency across the full project, from the initial design conversations through final DOB sign-off and occupancy.
 The same team that designs the floor plan is responsible for executing the renovation, meaning decisions about structure, materials, and timelines are made cohesively and without disconnect between design intent and on-site reality.

 Timelines, Budgets, And Real-World Challenges